openaustralia/morph/app/views/documentation/tutorial.md

 and you know you *can* scrape it, the next step is to set up your scraper.

-## Create your scraper on morph.io and clone it locally
+## Create your scraper on morph.io and clone it to your machine

 The easiest way to get started is to [create a new scraper on morph.io](https://morph.io/scrapers/new).